lssr/sofa/fenics_region_selector.rst

-Fenics Region Selector Modules
+FEniCS Region Selector Modules
 ==============================

-Fenics has several methods for defining regions for boundary condition control and we use a method where we define a class for each domain.
+FEniCS has several methods for defining regions for boundary condition control and we use a method where we define a class for each domain.
 These classes have a method which takes a point and returns true or false based on whether the point qualifies for the domain.
 Domains can either be a region or a boundary.
 For